ralna/RALFit/libRALFit/doc/common/options.rst

 .. |eta_very_successful| replace:: specifies the value of :math:`\rho` after which the trust-region radius is increased.

-.. |eta_too_successful| replace:: that specifies that value of :math:`\rho` after which the step is accepted, but keep the trust-region radius unchanged.
+.. |eta_too_successful| replace:: specifies that value of :math:`\rho` after which the step is accepted, but keep the trust-region radius unchanged.

 .. |radius_increase| replace:: specifies the factor to increase the trust-region radius by.